jvanzalk/filast/README.md

 The most common combination is first initial + last name; or **filast** (hence the name of the package).

-If you have the email, first and last name for a contact, you can determine what their email username syntax is.
+If email, first and last name are populated for a contact, there's a good chance their email username syntax can be predicted.

 | Email            | First Name | Last Name |
 | ---------------- | ---------- | --------- |
 | jsmith@gmail.com | John       | Smith     |

-We can extract information from the 3 base fields to produce a dataframe like this:
+From those 3 base fields, this package extracts further information:

 | Email            | First Name | Last Name | First Initial | Last Initial | Dot | Underscore | Username |
 | ---------------- | ---------- | --------- | ------------- | ------------ | --- | ---------- | -------- |
 | jsmith@gmail.com | john       | smith     | j             | s            | .   | _          | jsmith   |

-Then, we can determine the position of the names, initial and common symbols in the email username.
+Then, it determine the position of the names, initials, and symbols in the email username.

 <img src="images/positions.PNG" height="120px" />

-If the ___ does not exist, we leave a 0.
+If a name, initial, or symbol does not exist, a 0 is returned.

 | First Name | Last Name | First Initial | Last Initial | Dot | Underscore |
 | ---------- | --------- | ------------- | ------------ | --- | ---------- |
 | 0          | 2         | 1             | 0            | 0   | 0          |

-The username syntax code for this example is 021000.
-There are twenty possible codes with these six __ and you can find them all here.
+Reading the column values from left to right reveals the username syntax code (021000 for this example).
+There are twenty possible codes from the six names, initials, and symbols and they are listed here.

+If multiple contacts are possesed for a company, the username and domain can be predicted using the functions below.

 ### Determining A Company's Email Username Syntax

 ### Determining A Company's Email Domain